Joule Unlimited: Technology claims

 Joule Unlimited claimed that its product would have been cost competitive with crude oil at $50 a barrel ($310/m3).
 The company also stated that its product could supply all of the transportation fuel for the United States from an area the size of the Texas panhandle.

 Joule Unlimited did not reveal the name of the organism that it used, although it acknowledged that the company had modified the organism.
-In September, 2010, Joule received a patent for genetically altered bacterium.
+In September, 2010, Joule received a patent for a genetically altered bacterium.

 People

 Joule Unlimited was founded in 2007 within Flagship VentureLabs by Noubar Afeyan and David Berry.
 In addition to its founders, Joule's Board of Directors included Graham Allison, Anatoly Chubais, Stelios Papadopoulos, Caroline Dorsa, and Ruben Vardanian.
 Joule's Scientific Advisory Board includes synthetic biologists George M. Church and Jim Collins.

 Audi partnership

 After building a demonstration plant in New Mexico, Joule Unlimited entered into a strategic partnership with Audi in 2012 to accelerate the commercialization of their fuels, ethanol named Sunflow-E and diesel named Sunflow-D. Audi brands them as e-ethanol and e-diesel respectively.